-labels description Custom attributes to include with event data, which can be queried like regular attributes. required false type Map of key-value pairs.
+labels description Custom attributes you can use to create meaningful collections that can be selected with API filtering and sensuctl filtering .
+Overusing labels can impact Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required false type Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
-Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } annotations description Arbitrary, non-identifying metadata to include with event data.
-In contrast to labels, annotations are not used internally by Sensu and cannot be used to identify filters.
-You can use annotations to add data that helps people or external tools interacting with Sensu. required false type Map of key-value pairs.
-Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "slack-channel": "#monitoring", "playbook": "www.example.url" }
+Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } annotations description Non-identifying metadata that's meaningful to people or external tools interacting with Sensu.
+In contrast to labels, annotations cannot be used in API filtering or sensuctl filtering and do not impact Sensu's internal performance. required false type Map of key-value pairs.
+Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "playbook": "www.example.url" }